 - Potential health and safety issues: Communication is a critical element in on-site safety.
 It helps to establish a workplace culture of health and safety awareness, avoiding accidents or non-compliant behavior.
 It’s crucial that everyone is aligned and informed regarding safety procedures and regulations.

 - Information shared is too complex: Communication needs to be clear, concise, and understandable.
 The construction industry can be highly technical and complex.
 However, this information needs to be digestible for all employees, no matter their job title.

 - COVID-19 has caused additional issues: The ever-changing regulations are complicated for employees to keep up with.
 Sometimes it’s “business as usual,” other times, it’s reduced workers on site.
-These updates need to be communicated to all relevant stakeholders to avoid any legal issues.
+These updates need to be communicated to all key stakeholders to avoid any legal issues.

 A Guide to Creating A Reliable Construction Communication Plan

-Step 1: Identify The Stakeholders
+Step 1: Identify All The Stakeholders

 Start by laying out the stakeholders in the project.
 Take the time to define who needs to be involved in the various communication flows and more importantly, who qualifies as a stakeholder—establishing a hierarchy of sorts.
-It’s about identifying who has sign-off when in the construction communication plan.
+It’s about identifying who has sign-off when in the project communication plan.

 Create a thorough list of stakeholders, covering the project in its entirety.
 You can house it somewhere simple.
 An Excel spreadsheet will suffice.
 Wherever you decide to store your stakeholder information, inform the project team so everyone is on the same page from day one.

 - Full name

 A stakeholder category could be anything from employee to client or subcontractor.
 Like in construction projects, the foundation of your plan is imperative.